T1GIT/Weather_bot/README.md

 3. Week
 4. 12 hours

-It has possibility of daily subscribing
+It has possibility of day-to-day subscribing

 ## Getting Started